Recommended arrival day for delegates. All pre-adventures end on Monday, May 15 by 4:00pm at the Dead Sea.

 Pick up your badge and conference materials at AdventureNEXT Check In at the Kempinski Hotel prior to the opening plenary session.
 You will be required to show your badge to enter all AdventureNEXT sessions, meals and special events.

 Adventures in the Near East offer human-powered experiences in wild nature as well as a chance for spiritual contemplation and connection.
-In this opening plenary session, new pathways through this ancient territory reveal themselves through the eyes of three winning storytellers who have recently experienced adventure travel in Jordan.
+In this opening plenary session, new pathways through this ancient territory reveal themselves through the eyes of two winning storytellers who have recently experienced adventure travel in Jordan.
 See this exciting world through their eyes and be inspired to capture the business opportunities in the Marketplace.

 The AdventureNEXT MARKETPLACE features up to 50 inbound tour operators and accommodations from the Near East region with a spotlight on Jordan.
 It provides a focused setting to connect with potential partners, hold business meetings and promote adventure brands.
 A global delegation of buyers (outbound tour operators, wholesalers & travel advisors) and specialized media attend MARKETPLACE events as they facilitate high quality introductions and product development discussions.